COVID-19 Impact Ecommerce How Merchants Cope in 2021

 First of all, and most predictably, quarantine and social distancing measures have meant people are shopping online more, instead of in brick-and-mortar stores.
 A report by ContactPigeon which surveyed over 30 million eCommerce transactions in Europe in 2020 found that online sales increased by 61%.

-In the US, too, consumers spent $211.5 billion in the second quarter of 2020 alone, a bump of 31.8% compared to the first quarter, according to investment bank and financial services expert JPMorgan.
+In the US, too, consumers spent $211.5 billion in the second quarter of 2020 alone, a bump of 31.8% compared to the first quarter, according to an investment bank and financial services expert JPMorgan.

 Even though the number of people shopping in physical stores was down due to COVID health fears, Average order values (AOV) for each shopping excursion people made in person actually went up.
 As McKinsey reported, Chinese grocery shopping trips were down by 30% during the pandemic but AOV rose by 69%.
 This is because people were reluctant to leave the house so often, and when they did go out they wanted to make the trip worth their while by buying as much as possible.